Baltazar Kasirivu-Atwooki

 Baltazar Kasirivu-Atwooki, also known as Kasirivu-Atwooki Kyamanywa, is a Ugandan politician.
-He is the current State Minister for Economic Monitoring in the Cabinet of Uganda.
+Former State Minister for Economic Monitoring in the Cabinet of Uganda.
 He was appointed to that position on 6 June 2016, replacing Henry Banyenzaki, who was dropped from the cabinet.
 He also concurrently serves as the elected Member of Parliament for Bugangaizi County West, in Kibaale District, since 2011.

 Background and education

 He was born in Kibaale District on 5 January 1958.
 He holds a Master of Science in Agricultural Extension, obtained in 1997 from Makerere University.

 Career

 From 1984 until 1992, he served as a Veterinary Officer.
 He then served as a District Veterinary Officer from 1992 until 1996.
 He joined the Ugandan parliament in 1996, and has been a member since.
 From 2006 until 2009, he served as State Minister for Lands and as Senior Presidential Adviser on Land Matters from 2009 until 2011.
 On 6 June 2016, he was appointed State Minister for Economic Monitoring.